commonmedia/digitalcollections.barnard.edu/sites/all/modules/php_lib/README.md

 ## Introduction

-PHP Lib is a collection (or 'library') of interfaces, classes and functions that are used by a variety of Islandora modules, most notably the Forms modules.
+PHP Lib is a collection (or 'library') of interfaces, classes and functions that are required by a variety of Islandora modules, most notably the Forms modules.
 It is used primarily to create pages that convert records in XML formats to a more human-readable version that is also able to be easily manipulated.
 This is done by a series of PHP files that Drupal includes when loading these pages.

 ## Requirements